adoptium/aqa-systemtest/openjdk.build/docs/build.md

 in the project .classpath files to work out the test dependencies and are translated into -classpath command line arguments when the tests execute.
 1. Create a new Eclipse workspace.
 Once configured the workspace will reference multiple git repositories and a local directory containing the test prereqs.
-1. Install the prereqs following the instructions in 'Installing prereqs' (e.g. clone the stf and openjdk-systemtest repositories and run make configure for the openjdk-systemtest repo).
+1. Install the prereqs following the instructions in 'Installing prereqs' (e.g. clone the stf and aqa-systemtest repositories and run make configure for the aqa-systemtest repo).
 1. Create a 'General Project' in your Eclipse workspace called systemtest_prereqs.
 1. Import the prereqs into the Eclipse workspace
 - Create a General Project in Eclipse called systemtest_prereqs